betadecay1993/Navigation-p1/README.md

 -`Agent.py` - contains the implementation of an agent.
 It also includes parameter for the neural network to estimate q-function.

--`ReplayBuffer.py` - implementation of internal buffer to sample the experiences from it.
+- `ReplayBuffer.py` - implementation of internal buffer to sample the experiences from it.

--`QNetwork.py` - an ANN to evaluate q-function.
+- `QNetwork.py` - an ANN to evaluate q-function.

--`SumTree.py` - a data structure for storing, updating and sampling experiences, which is utilised in ReplayBuffer.py
+- `SumTree.py` - a data structure for storing, updating and sampling experiences, which is utilised in ReplayBuffer.py.

--`plotter.py` - generates plot of acquired scores during the training
+- `plotter.py` - generates plot of acquired scores during the training.

--`run_one_time.py` - Initialises an agent with specified state dictionary and architecture and run visualisation of the agent's performance
+- `run_one_time.py` - Initialises an agent with specified state dictionary and architecture and run visualisation of the agent's performance.

 ### Performance of a trained agent